blueosport/BlueByte-Launcher/README.md

 ### License

-The app is now licensed with GP: 2.0.
+The app is now licensed with GPLv2.0.